 Do your kids hold up a card or a penny hoping to pay for groceries?
 While this is a super cute gesture, it might be time to introduce the concept of money and working.
+Our credit counseling belief is that kids are never too young to start learning about finance.
 Here are some tips on a child’s first banking lesson: explaining how money works.

 How to Teach Their First Banking Lesson